oserup/crablabs.io/src/content/blog/pcb-design-cost-calculator-2025.md

 | **Testing and rework** | +10% | Debug time, ECO changes |

 **Reality check:** A $15k design that works beats an $8k design that needs $20k in fixes.

+For firmware development costs that complement your hardware budget, see our [firmware cost analysis](/blog/firmware-project-pricing-analysis).

 **Disclaimer:** All costs are industry averages based on 2024 data.
 Every project is different - actual costs vary significantly based on specific requirements, supplier relationships, market conditions, component availability, and unique project constraints.
 Regional costs vary 20-60% depending on location and quality requirements.